OPENDAP/hyrax-docker/README.md

  (--build-arg DEVELOPER_MODE=true) instructs the build to insert default authentication credentials into the ncWMS admin interface so that it maybe be accessed in the running container.
-Otherwise the ncWMS admin page is unreachable and not required as its configuration is copied into the image during the build.
+Otherwise the ncWMS admin page is unreachable as it is not required at runtime.
+Its configuration is copied into the image during the build.
 #### Environment Variables and Commandline arguments
 _None_